mmilkova/human-values-classification/README.md

   3_Value-ExpressiveClassification   # Classifying value-expressive posts

 3_Annotation_GPT_and_Experts
-  1_gpt-api-prompt                  # prompt to use gpt-4 to annotate data on ten values 2_experts_vs_chatgpt              # accuracy and agreement analysis of gpt and human annotations
+  0_gpt-api-prompt_binary_annotation     # prompt to use gpt-3.5-turbo to annotate whether posts express any value 1_gpt-api-prompt                       # prompt to use gpt-4 to annotate data on ten values 2_experts_vs_chatgpt                   # accuracy and agreement analysis of gpt and human annotations

 4_Multilabel_Classification/